 - Strengthens the hands, wrists, arms, shoulders, chest, back, core, hips, glutes and legs.

-- Stretches the ankles, calves and hamstrings.
+- Stretches the arches of your feet, calves and hamstrings.

 - Improves posture.